ezachrisen/indigo/guide.md

 ## Timestamp conversion in a CEL rule

-Convert from a string to a timestamp
+Convert from a string to a timestamp:

 ``proto
 timestamp("1972-01-01T10:00:20.021-05:00")